evervault/evervault-node/README.md

 ### Enable outbound interception for specific domains

-You may pass in an array of domains which you **do** want to be intercepted, i.e. requests sent to these domains will intercepted, and hence be decrypted.
+You may pass in an array of domains which you **do** want to be intercepted, i.e. requests sent to these domains will be intercepted, and hence will be decrypted.
 This array is passed in the `decryptionDomains` option.

 ```javascript
 const evervaultClient = new Evervault('<API-KEY>', {